briankeny/open-charts/docs/ELALERT.md

 # Introduction
-This is a step by step guide on installing elalert via helm charts
+This is a step by step guide on installing elalert via helm charts.

+# Installation

 # Charts
 1. elalert-chart-v1